 Highlights: Playful, Curious, High-spirited.

 The Bichon Frise, also known as the comedian canine, is regarded as one of the world’s greatest “personality dogs.”
-An afternoon with a Bichon and you’ll know exactly why.
+Spend an afternoon with a Bichon and you’ll know exactly why.

 Not only are they intelligent, but also full of happiness and charm.
-Sure, they can get into mischief, but they do it out of love.
+Sure, they can get into trouble.
+But they do it out of love and they can’t help it.
 You really can’t go wrong with a Bichon Frise.

 48. Scottish Terrier